travorhouse12/Salmon_Analysis/README.md

 -	Javascript/HTML for our website creation (i.e UFO / Mapping Earthquakes projects)
 -	Heatmaps
 -	Tableau Maps

-## Machine Learning Model

-Models to consider:

-- Supervised vs Unsupervised
-	- We will first train and test a supervised model on select groups determined by nwr population name
-	- We will then run this model against non-tested groups determined by nwr population name
-	- Finally we will run an unsupervised model to create clusters and then test these custers with our unsupervided model/
-- Linear Regression models?
-   - Scikit-Learn?
-- Variables
-   - Dependent: Number of spawners
-   - Independent: Brood year, Number of Spawners (Previous Year and Two Years Prior), Fraction of Wild Salmon (Previous Year and Two Years Prior) and Effective Catch(Previous Year and Two Years Prior)
-### Progress
-- Preprocessed data
-- Added a draft of model

 ## Progress Made to the Machine Learning Model as of 2/27
 - Completed primary data preprocessing in salmon_ml_preprocessing